varasys/paczfs/README.md

 Using an initramfs during bootup is normal and not specific to zfs, but to use zfs as the root filesystem we need to make sure that the kernel modules and zfs initialization script are included correctly in the initramfs image.

 The "magic" which actually loads the zfs drivers, imports the zpool, and mounts the selected root filesystem dataset (according to the zpool "bootfs" property) at boot time is the "zfs" script in the hooks directory of the initramfs image created by `mkinitcpio`.
-This operation is performed in the "prepare-initramfs" section of the script and includes copying the script located at /usr/lib/initcpio/hooks/zfs into the initramfs.
+This script is copied to the initramfs from /usr/lib/initcpio/hooks/zfs.

+When the zfs script is executed early in the boot process it makes decisions about how to mount the root filesystem based on the kernel arguments passed by grub.

-This script uses logic to provide several ways to specify how to select a zfs root filestem using various linux kernel arguments (ie. zfs=auto, zfs=bootfs, root=ZFS=, etc).
+The script uses logic to provide several ways to specify how to select a zfs root filestem using various linux kernel arguments (ie. zfs=auto, zfs=bootfs, root=ZFS=, etc).
 Type `mkinitcpio --hookhelp zfs` (on a machine that has the mkinitcpio and zfs packages installed) to see the various options that can be appended to the linux command line (in /etc/default/grub).

 The default ArchLinux zfs installation tries to use the "root=ZFS=pool/dataset" method, but in the "install-grub" section of the script we use `sed` to change this to the "zfs=bootfs" method.
 The reason is because we want to be able to use the zpool "bootfs" property to select a root filesystem (instead of having to edit grub configuration files).
+This is probably something that would be better configured in grub, but we don't really understand grub, and it looks too complicated to make the investment because we think there is a way to eliminate grub from the boot process and be able to dynamically (and with some level of intelligence) select from all available root filesystem datasets.

 The only problem with the "zfs=bootfs" method is that the default initramfs zfs scripts performs  a check to make sure the /etc/fstab on the initramfs contains an entry for each dataset with the "mountpoint" property set to "legacy" before mounting it.
 Although this is a reasonable check, for our use case it is not appropriate.
 There is a `sed` command in the "prepare-initramfs" section of the `paczfs` script which modifies the zfs initialization script to short circuit this check (so you won't need to update the initramfs /etc/initfs for each dataset that you want to be able to boot into).

-In summary, if you are happy to control everything using the "/etc/fstab" file in each root filesystem everything should already be set-up (just change the zpool "bootfs" property and reboot).
-If you want to try something else, hopefully this explanation provides a good explanation of the starting point used by the `paczfs` script.

-Note that it is important for only one zpool to have the "bootfs" property set, because the default zfs initramfs scripts try to mount the "bootfs" on the first pool detected that has one.
+Note that it is important for only one zpool to have the "bootfs" property set, because the default zfs initramfs script tries to mount the "bootfs" on the first pool detected that has one.

 If there is a problem mounting the root filesystem you will drop into a shell with some basic tools you can use to try and troubleshoot the problem (including the `zpool` and `zfs` programs).